 Jones sought to bring the same caliber of metrics-based insights that Nissan implemented in other areas of the business to their processes and talent strategy.
 With ambitious revenue goals to meet, using data to predict sales performance was key.

 Jones began working with a PI Certified Partner to incorporate The Predictive Index® into her Field Sales Academy.
 Nissan had been using PI’s Hire solution for more than a decade—but until this point, the automaker hadn’t explored PI’s robust suite of talent optimization tools.

-As the first step in utilizing PI to predict sales performance, a group of Nissan leaders created Job Targets for three important roles on the field sales team: Dealer Operations Manager (DOM), Fixed Operations Manager (FOM), and Financial Service Manager (FSM).
+As the first step in utilizing PI to predict sales performance, a group of Nissan leaders created Job Targets for three important roles on the field sales team: Dealer Operations Manager (DOM), Fixed Operations Manager (FOM), and Financial Services Manager (FSM).
 The leaders assessed high-performing DOMs, FOMs, and FSMs to identify key behavioral similarities, then established behavioral and cognitive benchmarks for each role.

 After the three Job Targets were created, all 253 existing DOM, FOM, and FSM employees took the PI Behavioral Assessment™.
 Jones compared their behavioral patterns to the Job Targets and categorized employees into three groups—close matches, moderate matches, and poor matches—based on how closely they aligned with the Job Targets.
 This allowed her to recognize her top performers and identify employees who needed more intensive training and manager attention in order to improve productivity.

 After just six months, Jones was able to prove the accuracy and predictability of the Job Targets she established.
 She saw that the top tiers of performers from the field sales team, as identified by the Job Target matching, were collectively selling 106% to 116% over quota.
 Of those top performers, 80% were close matches and 20% were moderate.
 None of the top-performing employees were poor matches.